Ecosphere (planetary)

-An ecosphere is a planetary contained ecological system.
+An ecosphere is a closed ecological system for a planet.
 In this global ecosystem, the various forms of energy and matter that constitute a given planet interact on a continual basis.
 The forces of the four Fundamental interactions cause the various forms of matter to settle into identifiable layers.
 These layers are referred to as component spheres with the type and extent of each component sphere varying significantly from one particular ecosphere to another.
-Component spheres that represent a significant portion of an ecosphere are referred to as a primary component spheres.
-For instance, Earth's ecosphere consists of five primary component spheres which are the Geosphere, Hydrosphere, Biosphere, Atmosphere, and Magnetosphere.
+Component spheres that represent a significant portion of an ecosphere are referred to as primary component spheres.
+For instance, Earth's ecosphere consists of five primary component spheres: the Geosphere, Hydrosphere, Biosphere, Atmosphere, and Magnetosphere.

 Types of component spheres

 Geosphere

 The layer of an ecosphere that exists at a Terrestrial planet's Center of mass and which extends radially outward until ending in a solid and spherical layer known as the Crust (geology).

 This includes rocks and minerals that are present on the Earth as well as parts of soil and skeletal remains of animals that have become fossilized over the years.
 This is all about process how rocks metamorphosize.
 They go through solids to weathered to washing away and back to being buried and resurrected.
 The primary agent driving these processes is the movement of Earth's tectonic plates, which creates mountains, volcanoes, and ocean basins.
 The inner core of the Earth contains liquid iron, which is an important factor in the geosphere as well as the magnetosphere.